 - It does not contain taurine a vital amino acid which helps prevent tooth decay, blindness and even heart failure in the feline species.

 The Bottom Line

 The bottom line is your cat can’t live on bread as it lacks the proper protein, vitamins, and minerals to sustain a healthy life.
-However, giving Fluffy a nibble of plain bread once-in-awhile is perfectly fine, just be sure to watch out for any of those toxic additives.
+However, giving a cat small amounts of plain bread once-in-awhile is perfectly fine, just be sure to watch out for any of those toxic additives.
 If you’re a baker that loves fresh bread, put the rising dough well out of reach of your curious cat to avoid a trip to the vet’s office.